ospalh/anki-addons/pages/Add note id.md

 The solution is to add the number that Anki uses internally to identify the note to the note itself.

-To use, the first field in the card model must be named "Note ID"
+To use, the first field in the card model must be named "Note ID".

-Add the nid (note id) to a field named "Note ID" when adding or editing notes, when that field loses focus.
-When the “Note ID” field is the first field, this automatically satisfies the rule that the first field has to be unique.
-That means the “real” fields with interesting content don’t have to be unique.
-(Personally, for synonyms i like to have the same content in the “Expression” or “Meaning” fields, and then put further information in note or disambiguation fields.)
+Then, when adding content, this field is automatically filled with the note id when you move the cursor to another field.

+#### Limitation
+This add-on does not provide a way to update existing cards en masse.